vueuse/vueuse/packages/firebase/useAuth/index.md

 # useAuth

 Reactive [Firebase Auth](https://firebase.google.com/docs/auth) binding.
-It provides a reactive `user` and `isAuthenticated` so you can easily react to changes in the users authentication status.
+It provides a reactive `user` and `isAuthenticated` so you can easily react to changes in the users' authentication status.

 ## Usage